 Eastlake was unable to claim a title in this period.

-South Eastlake first joined the Association as one of the 8 clubs with A Grade teams, alongside Eastlake.
+South Eastlake first joined the Association as one of the eight Clubs with A Grade teams, alongside Eastlake.

 In 1928-29 two new clubs, Kingston and Manuka, formed out of the Eastlake Cricket Club.
 Kingston Cricket Club took over the assets and debts of the old Eastlake club.
 This included: “seven bats and three pairs of leggings” it also inherited a twelve pound debt.
 A purchase of some second hand matting (used as wickets) was made for just over 3 pounds.
 In this sense Kingston Cricket Club was Eastlake Cricket club renamed.
 Traditionally Canberra operated on a district cricket system with

 players required to reside in areas allocated to a particular club.
 Kingston as a district club drew from Kingston, Fyshwick, Narrabundah, Symonston, Causeway and most of Barton, while Manuka draw from Deakin, Forrest, Griffith, Mugga and the northern section of Barton.

 Manuka and Kingston became intense rivals until they were reunited for 1969-70 season.
 During this time Kingston was seen as the working class team, while Manuka were viewed as a team from the upper class area.

 Balancing accounts became very difficult in the late 1920s’ and early ‘30s due to the Depression.
 At the end of its first year Kingston Cricket Club reported a credit balance in its accounts of around 9 shillings (about 1-2 dollars) but, by August 1932 it had still not paid its affiliation fees for the previous two seasons.

 Mcfadyen represented Eastlake as a bowler in at least eight representative games primarily against surrounding regional teams between 1927 & 1932.
 During this time he was one of the ACT’s leading wicket takers.